mashhurs/logstash-mcp-server/README.md

 # IMPORTANT
-This repository is vibe coded, AI generated and no tested properly.
+This repository is vibe coded, AI generated and not tested properly.
 Use it with your own risk.

 # Logstash MCP Server

 A Model Context Protocol (MCP) server for interacting with Logstash instances.
-This server provides comprehensive tools for monitoring, configuration management, and pipeline operations.
+This server provides comprehensive tools for monitoring and defining Logstash instance performance bottleneck.

 ## Web UI